QuKunLab/APEC/examples/README.md

-#### If users want to entirely reproduce the figures in APEC paper, please create a new python 3.6.8 environment in anaconda/miniconda, and install APEC in the environment.
+#### If users want to entirely reproduce the figures in APEC paper (https://www.biorxiv.org/content/10.1101/646331v4), please create a new python 3.6.8 environment in anaconda/miniconda, and install APEC in the environment.
 APEC will install specific versions of the following packages:

     numpy==1.16.2
     scipy==1.0.0